rhayes777/PyAutoFit/README.rst

 - Includes bespoke tools for **big-data** analysis, including massively parallel model fitting and database output structures so that large suites of results can be loaded into Jupyter notebooks post-analysis.

-- Provides advanced statistical methods for model comparison, transdimensional fitting and much more!
+- Provides advanced statistical methods such as *transdimensional modeling*, *advanced model comparison* and *advanced grid-searches*.

 Getting Started
 ---------------